ccoussa717/flask_api/README.md

 The second link was to an article explaining that you can add a vm as a session host, but not natively through the Terraform provider.
 There is a Powershell script that you need to import, and it points to a zip file that downloads...Since there is no way to verify what is in the zip file, and who authored it, I decided not to go that route.
 Sometime in the future Azure will most likely add the SH feature to the provider API.

 #### Note: Azure sets usage quotas on their subscriptions, I can only have 4 cores running in one region at a time

+#### Update: Day 6
+I am now having trouble connecting to the server vm that is being created with TF.
+The Terraform CLI won't let me create a username and password to log in to the server, only set it to ssh.
+The issue is, no ssh key is being generated with the deployment of the server.
+When I create the server through the Azure portal I can generate a new ssh and download the private key.